nakabonne/ali/README.md

 ![Screenshot](images/demo.gif)

-`ali` comes with a terminal-based UI where you can plot the metrics in real-time, so lets you perform real-time analysis on the terminal.
+`ali` comes with an embedded terminal-based UI where you can plot the metrics in real-time, so lets you perform real-time analysis on the terminal.

 ## Installation

-Binaries are available through the [releases page](https://github.com/nakabonne/ali/releases).
+Binary releases are available through [here](https://github.com/nakabonne/ali/releases).

 **Via Homebrew**